RasaHQ/rasa/CONTRIBUTING.md

 ![](https://www.rasa.com/assets/img/contributor-guidelines/clone.png)

 Note: this assumes you have git installed on your local machine.
-If not, check out the [following guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), to learn how to do that.
+If not, check out the [following guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to learn how to install it.

 #### 3. Update your Forked Repository